Options after Year 11?

 - See the 'More to explore' website links

 Don't forget Raising the Participation Age means you must now stay in training or learning until you are 18.

 The fact that I'm 15 and am being asked to make huge choices that dictate the rest of my life.
 I can't drive, drink etc but I'm expected to decide the course of my existence - the decisions I make now will affect what outcomes I will experience in the future.
 Year 11 student, commenting on the importance of careers guidance.

 Your options are:

-- Full-time learning in a school sixth form, sixth form college, FE (further education) college, with a training provider or UTC (university technical college) – search for courses in UCAS Progress and look at general information on qualifications
+- Full-time learning in a school sixth form, sixth form college, FE (further education) college, with a training provider or UTC (university technical college) – also look at general information on qualifications

 - Employment such as an apprenticeship or a job with training.
 Ready to apply?
 Then check out our

 - Part-time education or training whilst running your own business, working part-time for at least 20 hours or volunteering in Calderdale or Kirklees.